pankeelshah/LeagueOfData/README.md

 * players.html - Only available when a user is logged in.
 User can add and remove their favorite players.
 This will display their favorite players which can be clicked to visit a website with more information on them.
 * rotation.html - Shows the current free rotation of champions that is available for the current week.
 The champions can be clicked to visit a website with more information on them.
 * signup.html - Signup page to create a new account.
+* spells.html - Only available when a user is logged in.
+User can add and remove their favorite spells.
+This will display their favorite spells which can be clicked to visit a website with more information on them.
 ## List of Tables, their Structure and short description:
 * champion - Holds all user's favorite champions along with which user they belong to.
 * player - Holds all user's favorite players along with which user they belong to.
 * user - Holds all registered users and keeps track of currently logged in user.
+* spell - Holds all user's favorite spells along with which user they belong to.
 ## References/Resources:
 * https://getbootstrap.com/
 * https://www.w3schools.com/